 We are striving to ensure excellent service.
 This means focusing on institute needs and a genuine concern for institute member satisfaction.
 It means making and keeping commitments.
-Every WIS member is a "customer," whether he or she is a scientist, lab technician, student, building custodian, tenant in the guest house who is happy because the air conditioner works on the first hot hours of the day.
-Satisfied customers are more dedicated.
+Every WIS member is a "customer," whether he or she is a scientist, lab technician, student, building custodian, r tenant in the guest house who is nappy because the air conditioner works on the first hot hours of the day.
+Satisfied customers are more dedicated and effective WIS members.
+Successful customer service requires dedicated and continuing attention to needs, providing for every aspect of the service engineering community.